ninoslavmiskovic/log-data-generator/README.md

   -	source
   -	message

-### Importing the Saved Objects
+### Importing the Saved Objects Manually (Optional)
-To see your ES|QL queries in Kibana:
+If needed, you can manually import the NDJSON file:

 1. Open Kibana and go to Management > Saved Objects.
 2. Import the NDJSON file (e.g., kibana_saved_searches.ndjson).